-- If the cage of your power unit is not stiff enough, the risers strained during launch can deform it to the extent of collision with the propeller.
-Before giving it full power, see that the cage does not catch any lines. - Any brake operation (or steering inputs in general) should be smooth and gentle.
+- If the cage of your power unit is not stiff enough, the risers will strain during launch and can deform it to the extent of collision with the propeller.
+Before applying full throttle, see that the cage does not catch any lines. - Any brake operation (or steering input in general) should be smooth and gentle.

-- Do not sit in the harness (run) until you are sure you are flying! - The faster the trim setting is, the more brake input is required to take off. - The lower the hang points of your power unit are, the easier is the launch.
+- Do not try to take off until you have your wing overhead.
+Hitting power before that can cause dangerous oscillations. - Do not sit in the harness (run) until you are sure you are flying! - The faster the trim setting is, the more brake input is required to take off.

-18.2.2 REVERSE LAUNCH (In strong wind)
+16.2.2 REVERSE LAUNCH (In strong wind)

 Reverse launch can be executed holding in one hand both A risers and one brake, with throttle and the second brake in the other hand.
-With a moderate wind it is by far the best way.
+A moderate wind is by far the best way.
 In weaker wind it is better to prepare for forward launch, as running backwards with an engine on your back is not an easy thing to do.